macdev14/rentals-ios/README.md

 ## Introduction

-SwiftBnB is a mobile application developed using Swift, mimicking the core functionalities of Airbnb.
+Rentals is a mobile application developed using Swift, mimicking the core functionalities of Airbnb.
 This project is designed to facilitate the learning and understanding of iOS development, UI/UX design, and the integration of various third-party services.

 ## Features